 Versa Climber Review - Does This Exercise Machine Really Work?
-Are a fat price tag and difficult movements deal breakers?

 If you want the bottom line on the Versa Climber, give me just two minutes of your time.
 We did one of our in-depth reviews, examining the ingredients, side effects, customer-service quality and scientific research.
 We additionally looked at all kinds of user comments from all over the web.
 Finally, we summarized and condensed to give you the information you actually need.

 To begin with, there are no actual Versa Climber machine ingredients, because this is a fitness device, not a supplement.
 It is intended to help you burn off calories, cut fat, improve physical performance and increase muscle tone.
 You only have to use it for 20 minutes a day.
 It is suitable for your home, so it is an alternative to a gym membership.
 You simply stand on the foot pedals and grip the handlebars to proceed with your workout.
 It’s similar to climbing stairs or a ladder.
 You can adjust the reach to suit different heights.
 There are several programs to choose from, and it’s non-impact.

 The Versa Climber has been around since at least 2012.
 This fitness device helps you exercise your legs, arms, back and core muscles.
 It also gives you a total-body cardio workout.
 This machine is stated to be both smooth and quiet.
 You can expect to pay as much as $3300 on a unit.
 It requires minimal floor space and it will burn calories, but read on…

 Fat Price Tag – “Can You Afford This?”

 One issue we have is with the fat price tag.
 According to our Research Editor, “The Versa Climber base model is $2,095, and it only goes up from there.
 The SRM Sports Rehab model goes for $5,295.
 Clearly this workout machine is not affordable for everyone.”